Great post on Advertising Age website titled: Why Interruption Still Trumps Engagement [click for .pdf to avoid onerous login].

 Have I engaged you?
 What are your thoughts?

-Mr. Baskin has really.
+What really is pointless engagement?
 Is his case clearly made?
-Well, you give it a once-over…
+Well, you give it a once-over